 Context Scoping and Workspace Configuration for High-Quality Recommendations

-This guide covers how to structure context across your workspaces so that Catio generates recommendations that are specific to the part of your business you actually want to improve.
+This guide covers how to structure context across your workspaces and use blueprints, bookmarks, and plans together so Catio generates and operationalizes architecture changes specific to the part of your business you actually want to improve.
 If you are new to adding context, start with Adding Context for the mechanics of uploading files and entering requirements.
 This guide assumes you already know how to add context and focuses on the decisions that come before and after that step.

 Start with the Workspace Boundary